 Also See: Spiti Valley images – Behind the scenes in Spiti

-In Pushkar festival, every camel cart driver would tell you that he will show you the best sunset ever.
-That he will take you to such beautiful rose gardens that you would have never imagined.
+At the Pushkar festival, every camel cart driver would promise to show you the best sunset ever.
+That he will take you to such beautiful rose gardens you would have never imagined.
 That he would reveal the secrets of the farthest dunes only to you.

 As I have been to remote dunes in Jaisalmer, I politely declined their honest offers.

 Then a young Rajasthani camel-cart owner invited me to sit in his cart.
 As Kushal had the most innocent face, I happily joined him.
 Later when men teased me, Kushal gently asked me to ignore them.

 You wouldn’t find many Indian women traveling solo in India.
 I was a curious entity for the local men.
 Also, Rajasthan is a very traditional state, and locals still keep their women behind the purdah.

 Before you judge me for sitting on a camel, I will tell you that that camel was generously fed and well taken care of.
 Kushal asked me to ride the camel as the other cart members had been on the camel.

 I couldn’t say no to Kushal.
 I didn’t know how to say no. When I talked to Kushal about animal safari, he said his camel was his friend.
 They roam around together all day long.
 That the camel wouldn’t mind me.